 At the July 2021 meeting of the General Synod, members approved the consultation paper for the review of the Mission and Pastoral Measure 2011 (MPM).
-The consultation is now open and has been extended to the 31st October 2021.

 The main aim of the review has been to consider how the legislation and processes associated with the Measure can be improved and simplified.
 The Measure makes provision for the legal reorganisation of parishes and benefices, dioceses, and the closure and re-use of church buildings no longer needed for public worship.